Parallel Study Programmes in English

 - study acceptance from the particular faculty (in some cases the admission to study is connected with successful entrance examinations or with the results of an entrance interview)

-- long-term study visa
+- long-term study visa or long-term stay for purpose of study

 - health insurance policy covering the entire study period (the student will be granted a study visa for the period covered by his/her health insurance policy)